 You can also insert gates between steps.
 Gates are used to review progress and approve or reject the next move.
 You can decide who the reviewers are and how many approvals are needed.
 Gates can include options to convert the element into a different type, archive it, or carry over existing comments and relationships.

 In the left center, you will find the options to add actions steps, or gates [14].
-You will also find the option to add notes to the workflow.
+You will also find the option to add notes to the process.
 The notes do not show outside the canvas.

 Below, you will find the option to adjust the zoom and undo the previous action or redo [15].

-Adding conditions to your workflow
+Adding conditions to your process

 In the criteria panel, you can create rules using properties like tags, categories, or regions.
-First, choose a property=criteria [18].
-Then, define how it should be evaluated [18].
+First, choose a property=criteria [17].
+Then, define how it should be evaluated [17].
 For example, you might say the tag must contain “AI” or the region must be “Europe.”
-You can also add multiple filters using the “Add Filter” option [19].
+You can also add multiple filters using the “Add criteria” option [18].
 This allows you to create more detailed rules.

-If you do not apply any condition, the workflow applies to all elements of the element type.
+If you do not apply any condition, the process applies to all elements of the element type.
 It also is independent of the publication status, i.e., if the element is published, in draft, or archived.

-Adding action steps to your workflow
+Adding action steps to your process

-To add an action step, open the workflow builder and click the plus icon on the left sidebar [21].
+To add an action step, open the process builder and click the plus icon on the left sidebar [20].
 Choose “Actions Step”, and a new step tile will appear on the canvas.
-Click on the title or option to add a title to enter the configuration panel of an action step [22].
+Click on the title or option to add a title to enter the configuration panel of an action step [21].

 Give the step a title.
 This is required and should clearly indicate the task or focus of that step.
 You can also add a description to explain what needs to be done.
 This helps ensure that users understand the requirements and expectations for the step.